The temptation to wear lightweight, inappropriate and unsafe clothing increases with the temperature.

-These 600D, Korean Cordura textile trousers from Texspeed are an inexpensive one-stop shop for anyone looking for a decent pair of year-round trousers.
+These 600D Korean Cordura textile trousers from Texspeed are an inexpensive one-stop shop for anyone looking for a decent pair of year-round trousers.

 They make it onto our summer trousers list because their thermal lining is completely removable, making them lightweight and breezy.
 A breathable, Reissa waterproof lining extends the functionality of these trousers into wet weather conditions too.

-The included CE-rated knee armour and hip padding is of decent quality and sits where it should.
+The included CE-rated knee armour and hip padding are of decent quality and sits where it should.
 The elasticated knees and waist help with this, giving us confidence the armour would stay in place in an accident.

 A long, cleverly angled zip makes these easy to get on and off – even with another pair of light trousers underneath.